-OUTPUT As a noun: 1) The MEMORY MAP A listing that data generated by the computer and then transferred to occupied by a program.
-It is nals which are generated from one or a set of input signals to an IC.
+OUTPUT As a noun: 1) The data generated by the computer and then transferred to an external device.
+2) The sigone or a set of input signals to an IC.
 As a verb, the process of generating such data.

 PAGE 1) A unit of measurement for the quantity of memory that can be independently displayed and written to.
 2) A full screen of information on a video display.
 3) A block of memory treated as a single unit.